1. What tournaments may I get asked to bowl in?

 Don't be surprised to see some bowlers who brought more than four bowling balls!
 These are the competitors who have experience in tournaments where more challenging oil patterns are being used.
 The additional gear allows the competitor to better deal with lane "transition" as the tougher oil pattern breaks down during competition, as explained in #12 below.
 But don't think a bowler with fewer bowling balls is less of a competitor.
 There are a few bowlers who choose to make do with just three or so, even at the higher levels.

 You can bring as many bowling balls as you want if you are coming by car, although the tournament may limit the number you can take to the bowling floor.
-Those who have to fly usually bring no more than six balls (in two three-ball carriers such as those made by Vise) to fit the Southwest Airlines baggage allowance, assuming they are able to carry-on their clothes or don't mind paying an extra $75 to $150 each way to check a third bag for those clothes.
+Those who have to fly usually bring no more than six balls in two three-ball carriers such as those made by Vise, specifically designed to weigh under the usual airline limit of 50 pounds per bag while holding 15 pound or lighter bowling balls.
+This assumes the traveler is able to carry-on his/her clothes or doesn't mind paying an extra $75 to $150 each way to check a third bag for those clothes.

 Some competitors will opt to ship their bowling balls ahead of time.
 But overnight shipping is prohibitively expensive, and regular shipping requires that you put up with being without your gear for practice at home during the shipment time.